ZCONNEE-LAB/Ingram/index.md

 ## Welcome

-Thank you for attending this Washington Systems Center(WSC) workshop.
+Thank you for attending this Washington Systems Center(WSC) workshop for UCLA.

 ## Accessing the hands-on lab